David-OConnor/pyflow/README.md

 trigger an error.

-## Virtual environments are easy.
+## My OS comes with Python, and Virtual environments are easy.
 What's the point of this?
 Hopefully we're not replacing [one problem](https://xkcd.com/1987/) with [another](https://xkcd.com/927/).

 Some people like the virtual-environment workflow - it requires only tools included